About the Mensch Hall of Fame:

 The Mensch Hall of Fame (MHF) is a celebration of human spirit, character, and leadership.
 It’s designed to honor people who live lives of meaning that value goodness and kindness.
 Organized by Chabad SF, its mission is to recognize a diverse community of great people who do good things.
 Our new hall of fame is both a network of people and a digital platform (menschhalloffame.org), with a big mission.

-Every year, starting in May of 2023, we will be inducting a select number of mensches (menschen) into our special hall of fame.
+Every year, we will be inducting a select number of mensches (menschen) into our special hall of fame.
 It will happen at an annual Hall of Fame Awards Lunch in San Francisco.
 In April 2023 we will announce the names and details of the first inductees.
 At that time a limited number of tickets will go on sale for our first annual awards event.

 Like many menschen, Bill Graham was not a religious person, but his spirit of goodness and kindness helped spread light and push away darkness around the world.
 He started his life as a child refugee of the holocaust.
 His amazing life and legacy of public and private mensch-worthy actions continues to inspire us today.